-Jacksonville is called The River City for good reason.
+Jacksonville is called The River City for good reason (although it's also been known as the City of Bridges).
 The wide St. Johns River bisects this sprawling city and runs into the Atlantic Ocean to the east while the whole of a large St. Johns tributary, the Trout River, lies completely inside the Jacksonville city limits.

 Add a high water table and land that, at its highest point, is only 40 feet above sea level, and you have a very watery place that's prone to flooding, with more than 13 percent of the sprawling city's 875 square miles—the largest surface area of any U.S. city in the lower 48—under water.

 Jacksonville obliged with seven major bridges over the St. Johns River and one over the Trout River for a total of eight major bridges for road traffic in Jacksonville.

 7 Bridges Over the St. Johns River

 The seven main bridges over the St. Johns River are all commonly known by shorter versions of their full names; the short names appear in parentheses below.
 From downstream to upstream, the seven include:

 - Napoleon Bonaparte Broward Bridge (or, the Dames Point Bridge)

 - John E. Mathews Bridge (or, the Mathews Bridge)